trevbreak/TIL/README.md

 - **4th February, 2021** The GoF (Gang of Four) wrote the book 'Design Patterns' that covers a range of object orientated programming design patterns covering CREATIONAL, STRUCTURAL, and BEHAVIORAL patterns.

 - **25th February, 2021** Dual track development involves doing discovery and development in parallel, having backlogs for both - and only promoting ideas to the development backlog that have been validated to be worthwhile of investment [Read More](https://www.jpattonassociates.com/dual-track-development/)

+- **29th June, 2021** Use 'How should we...' questions to generate ideas.